Parthipan-Nagarajan/git-demo/Readme.md

-git add - will add the file in local staging git commit - will add the files in local Repo git commit -m - will give message to commit
+git add - will add the file in local staging git commit - will add the files in local Repo git commit -m - will give message to commit git commit -am - will add and commit the file